Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Inverse Gaussian Mixture Channel Model

 \subsection{Model Validation}

-To validate the proposed MIGHT model, in Fig.~\ref{fig:Model_Validation}, we compare the predicted $N_\mathrm{obs}(t)$ in \eqref{eqn:Nobs} for various \ac{VN} topologies to three benchmarks: The convolution-based model from~\cite{Jakumeit2024}, the exact numerical convolution of pipe fluxes in~\eqref{eq:path-conv}, and finite-element simulations performed in COMSOL.
-COMSOL simulations were carried out in 3-D space, using the laminar flow and particle tracing modules with Brownian motion.
+To validate the proposed \ac{MIGHT} model, in Fig.~\ref{fig:Model_Validation}, we compare the predicted received number of molecules $N_{\mathrm{Rx}_h}(t)$ in \eqref{eqn:Nobs} for various \ac{SISO}- and \ac{MIMO}-\ac{VN} topologies to the results from finite-element simulations performed in COMSOL.
+COMSOL simulations were carried out in \ac{3-D} space, using the \textit{Laminar Flow} and \textit{Particle Tracing for Fluid Flow} modules with Brownian motion and drag force.
+The inclusion of Brownian motion results in stochastic particle trajectories and, consequently, in noisy and fluctuating received signals. \textit{Fully Developed Flow}, \textit{No Slip}, and zero static pressure with suppressed backflow were assumed as the flow boundary conditions at the \ac{VN} inlets, pipe walls, and outlets, respectively.
+Particles in COMSOL were initially randomly distributed according to a uniform distribution in the cross-section at the \ac{Tx}(s) position(s).
+As particle boundary condition at the \ac{VN} outlets, \textit{disappear} was selected.
+A physics-controlled mesh at \textit{normal} element size was used.